-The INK board of directors met for the first time in November 1990 and after performing an RFP process, selected a network manager and commenced operations on January 16, 1992.
-The major source of user fees is paid by vendors that supply insurance companies with Kansas driver information and vehicle lien records.
+The major source of user fees is paid by vendors that supply insurance companies with Kansas driver information.
 A second main source of revenue is interactive fees from groups of business users of the network.
 Main groups of business users include information resellers, commercial banks, lawyers, accountants, and the general public.
-INK also provides web application development services for professional licensing, transportation registration and licensing, and payment processing for state, county, and local government organizations.
+INK also provides web application development services for professional licensing, registration, and other government services to business and the public, along with payment processing for state, county, and local government organizations.